What Is Social Learning?

 When it comes to homes, architects can see beyond what most people see.
 They need to, because they make a living inventing homes.

 Our company invents stuff too.
 But we don’t invent homes—we invent social learning tools.
-The tools we’ve invented are used by thousands organizations, including cool companies like Kellogg’s, Men’s Wearhouse, Financial Times, AllState, Dannon, Logitech, and Domino’s Pizza.
+The tools we’ve invented are used by thousands organizations, including companies like Kellogg’s, Men’s Wearhouse, Financial Times, AllState, Dannon, Logitech, and Domino’s Pizza.

 To make a living doing what we do, we’ve developed a broader definition of social learning, just like how architects have a broader definition of “home.”